TheOdinProject/curriculum/nodeJS/express/controllers.md

 // will only execute on `/users/` not `/users/a/b/c` for example unless `router.use` is used
 // connect your controllers with the route handlers router.route('/')
   .get(userController.getUsers)
-   .post(userController.createUser)
+  .post(userController.createUser);
   // You will likely place your validation/authentication middlewares here or perhaps in the controller file, e.g.
   // .post(validationMiddleware, userController.createUser)

 router.route('/:id')
   .get(userController.getUserById);

 module.exports = router;
 ```